benallfree/vibe-starter/README.md

 Welcome to the Vibe Coding Starter Kit!
 This project provides a robust foundation for AI-driven development using a 100% TypeScript stack to maximize context management and developer experience.

+## Getting Started

+Begin by asking AI to read this document.
+If you are using Cursor, it will automatically find the `.cursor` directory with other rules as well.

 ## What is Vibe Coding?

 Vibe Coding is an AI-driven development methodology that focuses on outcomes rather than tactics.
 It leverages the power of AI to streamline the development process, allowing you to rapidly prototype and build applications by "vibing" with AI tools to generate and refine your code.